 Coaching for Resilience

 Part 3 of the Coaching for Teacher Resilience during COVID-19 blog series describes the Values, Action, Self-Efficacy, and Impact (VASI) process RTI’s Center for Education Services (CES) has developed to build teacher resilience.
+In case you missed Part 1 and Part 2 of the series, read them to learn about Burnout and Trauma and the Power of Coaching.
 Although there are many ways to coach teachers through adversity, this strategy can help educators combat feelings that negatively influence their livelihood and self-efficacy, while also recognizing their values about teaching to increase resilience during hardships.
 By tapping into a teacher’s beliefs related to learning, coaches can empower educators to identify areas of impact in the classroom and continue making a difference in students’ lives.
 The VASI process is an effective technique that coaches can use in partnership with educators to mitigate burnout during this troublesome time.

 Albert Ellis (1957/1962) developed an ABCDE model to explain why people react differently to negative events.
 This model supports a reflection process following an adverse event.
 In Ellis’ model each letter represents a stage of the process.

 C - Emotional consequences resulting from the adversity

 D - Disruption of negative thinking and dispelling of unrealistic beliefs about the adversity

 E - Cognitive and emotional “after” effects of revised beliefs